 Course Requirements: The University of Florida requires 90 hours of course work for the Ph.D.
 These may include up to 30 hours from a completed M.A. degree.
 The number of hours credited toward the Ph.D. is at the discretion of department faculty.
 A minimum of 42 hours is devoted to course work at the doctoral level.
-The specific distribution of course work depends on the specialization, but will include intensive work in the major area of specialization, 6 hours of Method and Theory (If not taken at the M.A. level), 3 hours of the Interdisciplinary Seminar and at least 18 hours devoted to dissertation writing and research.
+The specific distribution of course work depends on the specialization, but will include intensive work in the major area of specialization, 6 hours of Method and Theory (if not taken at the M.A. level), and at least 18 hours devoted to dissertation writing and research.
 NOTE: in special circumstances, such as fulfilling an out of department environmental science credit or acquiring needed background training, undergraduate 4000 level courses can be taken for graduate credit.

 Mentorship: All students are assigned a faculty mentor upon admission to the program, based on expressions of faculty interest and the student's intended area of study.
 The mentor and graduate coordinator answer questions and provide support for the student in choosing courses and planning a program.
-By the end of the second semester all master's degree students must designate their supervisory committee chair and one additional department committee member.
 By the end of the second semester all doctoral students must designate their committee chair.
-By no later than the end of the fourth semester of study, all doctoral students must designate a four-member supervisory committee including the chairperson and one UF faculty member from outside the department.
+By no later than the end of the fourth semester of study, all doctoral students are expected to designate a four-member supervisory committee including the chairperson and one UF faculty member from outside the department.